 This house is located near two other documented heritage structures.
 Refer to the Krautschneider House; and the Widdershin House

 The building is a small, one-storey frame house with U-shaped plan and a series of gable roofs.
 It has a wood sill foundation and ship lap exterior siding.
 The roof is covered by asphalt shingles.

-The only additions are a rear porch and bedrooms on east facade.
+The only additions are a rear porch and bedrooms on east façade.
 Numerous renovations were completed by the Carpenters Hall Association/ Carpenters Union.
-July 2004-February 2005 portions of the house were romoved due to rot.
-The inside wood paneling is still origninal.
+July 2004-February 2005 portions of the house were removed due to rot.
+The inside wood panelling is still original.

 The house was built in 1907-08 by Daniel McAulay, a local carpenter and contractor.
 It was later occupied by Frank Slavin, better known as “The Sydney Cornstalk” and “Sydney Slasher”, the once famous boxer and heavyweight boxing champion of the British Empire.